mollie/mollie-odoo/README.md

 You can find all the information about the dependencies on the following URL's: https://pypi.org/project/mollie-api-python/2.1.0/ <br/>
 https://pypi.org/project/phonenumbers/8.10.3/

+After installing the Python packages you should **restart** your Odoo service to make sure that your Odoo instance can access and use the dependencies.
+If you get a 'mollie' keyerror it means Odoo cannot use your Python packages or that you've installed an old version from mollie-api-python.

 ## Installation
 For installation instructions please refer to the odoo docs: